lorinkoz/talk-europython20-yapfmtid/docs/slides.md

 --

-The good news is:
+The good news is that:

-.box[It's possible to automatically inject the tenant in most use cases, but this requires <u>additional wizardry</u>]
+.box[💡 It's possible to automatically inject the tenant in most use cases, but this requires .emph[additional wizardry]]

 ---

+**.green[👍🏽 Benefits]**

+-   Optimized for scalability.

+**.red[👀 Limitations]**

+-   Extra care to define tenant annotated models.
+-   Extra care with tenant annotated queries.

+---

 **.green[Recommendations]**

--   Put all your tenant specific queries in a single place.
+-   Put all your tenant anotated queries in a single place.
 -   Unit test each one of them, and make the test suite fail if any query is untested.

+--

 .box[🧸 Tests are a soft pillow]